idiydownunder/arduino-spot-welder-control/README.md

 Gerber files for PCB manufactor can be found in the Gerber folder.

-- Pick the newest revison
+- Pick the newest revison/version
 - Visit https://jlcpcb.com/
 - Sign In or Register
 - Click 'Order Now'